 Celebrating Natural Beauty With Heritage1933

-Finding good hair care is hard.
+Finding good beauty products is hard.
 And as a natural-haired, young black woman, the amount of options available that cater to my tone and texture (and actually work well) is slim, especially in comparison to mainstream brands.
 So, I'm always thrilled to uncover new beauty gems specifically made for women like me.
 Thanks to Curlfluence, I had the opportunity to try out a few products from a new black woman-owned beauty brand, Heritage1933.

 Challenging the narrow perception of beauty, Heritage1933 formulates safe, natural, and non-toxic hair and skincare products to celebrate natural beauty for women and children.
 In fact, with every purchase, Heritage1933 donates free hair care to local shelters.
 Between the celebration of kinks and curls, and the heritage they represent, and the mission to improve the lives of women and children in need, I was immediately excited to support.

 Naturally, I tried the "But First, Coffee" exfoliating coffee scrub first (pun intended).
 I'm obsessed with exfoliating my face, especially on the days I wear a full beat because it makes my foundation go on a million times smoother.
 My go-to is usually a homemade sugar scrub, but I'd always wanted to give coffee a try.
 First off, it smells like, well, coffee.
 It's like Starbucks for your face.
 (I enjoy the smell of coffee, so I love it.)
 According to the directions, you can apply the scrub on dry or damp skin, so I went with the latter (as I normally do).
 I gently rubbed the scrub across my face and let it sit for about five minutes.